ActiveLearningStudio/ActiveLearningStudio-API/resources/docs/source/.compare.md

 <!-- END_e027e2d3223cd89db292893085a8d046 -->

 <!-- START_5f86527ae6872d2a9c3c73871e38d78a -->
+## Get Activities

-## Display a listing of the activity.
+Display a listing of the activity.

 > Example request: